ishwar6/react-redux/README.md

 # react-redux
-A simple project that uses react and state management redux.
+A simple project that uses react and state management tool redux.